 - Click Create Promotion

 Keep in mind you can have up to 500 open promotions at any given time.
-If you have reached the open promotions limit, Google will not approve additional promotions.
-So try not to go ham with your promotions.
-You don’t want to get known as a discount brand.
-Also, promotions are limited to 6 months (183 days).
+If you have reached the open promotions limit, Google will not approve additional promotions, So try not to go crazy with them.
+You don’t want to get known as a discount brand!
+Also, promotions are limited to 6 months (183 days) in duration.

 Choose Products for Your Promotion

-When it comes to applying your promotions.
-You have two handy options.
-You can use the promotion builder that comes up as you fill out your promotion in Merchant Center.
-You can also use a promotion feed, which is like a supplemental feed but just focused on promotions.
-The latter only makes sense if you are running weekly promotions.
+When it comes to applying your promotions, you have two handy options.
+You can use the promotion builder that comes up as you fill out your promotion in Merchant Center or you can also use a promotion feed, which is like a supplemental feed but focused on promotions.
+The latter only makes sense if you are running promotions on a weekly basis.

-You can either apply your promotion to all your products or specific products in your merchant center.
-If you choose to apply your promotions to specific products in your products feed, use the specific products option in the promotion builder.
+You can either apply your promotion to all or specific products in your merchant center.
+If you choose to apply your promotions to specific products in your products feed, you’ll have to use the specific products option in the promotion builder.

 This option allows you to select specific collections of offers from your product feed to either exclude or include in your promotions.
 You can specify the items that should have a promotion applied through any of the following attributes: